 So why are we making a big deal about driver analysis?
-The short answer is because it helps you focus on improving the right things.
+The short answer is that it helps you focus on improving the right things.

 The longer answer is that companies – in particular, startups – move at lightning speed these days and don't have time to waste on efforts that don’t produce results quickly.
 A driver analysis can help you take the right actions.

 This is why driver analysis is so important.
-It helps you identify - not just which questions are scoring high or low - but which questions you need to focus your attention on to drive results.
-This is a very powerful piece of knowledge, and it’s crucial in determining where and how to act.
-According to our CEO, Didier Elzinga, this is where great leaders spend their time.
-Not on what their scores are, but in understanding what drives their scores - and what they can do to make sure they go in the right direction.
+It helps you identify which questions are scoring high or low and which questions you need to focus your attention on to drive results.
+This is a very powerful piece of knowledge and is crucial in determining where and how to act.
+Our CEO, Didier Elzinga, says this is where great leaders spend their time.
+Not on what their scores are but in understanding what drives their scores – and what they can do to make sure they go in the right direction.

 This same driver analysis process can also be applied to any other outcome measures, such as manager effectiveness, wellbeing, and happiness.
 To bolster your understanding, here are a few common myths about driver analysis that we want to clear up:

 Fact: Drivers are unique to every organization because they heavily influence a company’s culture.
 While some drivers, such as career development and leadership, are more commonly seen, we recommend conducting your own driver analysis to avoid making false assumptions!